youngmr290/Australian-Farm-Optimisation-Model/docs/inputs.rst

 .. note:: When generating seasonal inputs you need to make sure the inputs are consistent with being able to identify the
-    season. i.e. until a season is distinguished it must have the same inputs as other seasons (e.g. two seasons that are distinguished by spring must get the same amount of fertiliser at seeding because at seeding spring conditions are unknown).
+    season. i.e. until a season is distinguished it must have the same inputs as other seasons (e.g. two seasons that are distinguished by spring must get the same amount of fertiliser at seeding because at seeding, spring conditions are unknown).

 For version 1 only the key inputs (e.g. yield, variable fert requirement, variable chem requirement, pasture growth,